ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 He must make sure he enables the right people to collaborate on the system architecture.
 Being part of the team does not mean not taking **responsibility**.
 It's great to give **ownership** to members of the team, but in the end the architect needs to stay accountable.
-When collaborating, an architect should not enforce all technnical decisions.
+When collaborating, an architect should not enforce all technical decisions.
 Part of working as a team, is accepting to be challenged and embracing this challenge.
 When team members have spirited discussions, it shows they are passionate enough about their craft to care.
 Disagreeing and discussing alternatives is a great way to come to a better solution and to learn from each other.